Are You Ready for Malware Using TLS for Obfuscation? [It’s Increasing]

 Absolutely all of your data in transit should be encrypted, whether on the internet or within your internal networks.
 That’s fortunately accepted wisdom in the cybersecurity industry now.
 When properly implemented and managed, TLS can be one of the best ways to encrypt your data in transit.
 Even the most recent version, TLS 1.3, is well supported in web browsers and other types of client software these days.
 Unfortunately, cyber attackers know that too.

-The Malware of Today
+The malware of today

 Malware is rapidly evolving and the threats that exist now are often quite different from ten years ago.
 Fileless malware, which only runs in the memory of its target, is on the rise.
 It takes more than just antivirus signatures to detect malware now.
 Network anomaly detection is frequently needed in order to detect malware.
 And more and more malware now is modular.
 The first few pieces of malicious code may simply forge a connection between the target and the cyber attackers’ command and control servers.
 Then the command and control servers can send modules to the target that can act as spyware, illicitly mine cryptocurrency, become ransomware, or do many other awful things.
 I first saw modular malware on Android devices, but now all major platforms are affected, including Windows, macOS and iOS.